Maheshmuddunuru/MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms/README.md

 6. [Lists In Markdown](#lists-in-markdown)
 7. [Necessary Things for a README](#necessary-things-for-a-readme)

-## Manifest
+## Name of the Project

-- A manifest is a list of the top-level files in a project with a description of what each file is.
+MITM-Detection-Mechanism-at-client-side-using-Machine-Learning-Algorithms

 ```
 - newfile.txt --> A new file that says stuff in it